-Gigi Hadid’s Twitter Account Was Hacked & Racist tweets Were Posted
+Gigi Hadid’s Twitter Account Was Hacked & Racist Tweets Were Posted

 After Gigi Hadid regained control of her social media, she sent a message out thanking fans for not jumping to conclusions and thinking that she would tweet such hateful messages.

 “Secured my Twitter, folks.
 Thanks for rallying for me.
-Joke’s on the hacker… I don’t use Twitter DM’s.”
+Joke’s on the hacker… I don’t use Twitter DM’s,” she wrote.

 Two of a kind: @GigiHadid and Michael Kors at the #MetGala. #MetCamp #GigiHadid pic.twitter.com/69UIcJJeFp